facebook/infer/_docs/01-threadsafety.md

 ## Triggering the analysis

 Infer doesn't try to check *all* code for concurrency issues; it only looks at code that it believes can run in a concurrent context.
 There are two signals that Infer looks for: (1) Explicitly annotating a class/method with `@ThreadSafe` and (2) using a lock via the `synchronized` keyword.
 In both cases, Infer will look for concurrency issuess in the code containing the signal and all of its dependencies.
+In particular, it will report races between any non-`private` methods of the same class that can peform conflicting accesses.
 Annotating a class/interface with `@ThreadSafe` also triggers checking for all of the subclasses of the class/implementations of the interface.

 ## Warnings